zalando/zally/README.md

 <img src="logo.png" width="200" height="200" />

 Zally is a quality assurance tool.
-It's a linter for OpenAPI specifications, which:
+It's a linter for OpenAPI specifications, it performs the following tasks :

 - Increases the quality of APIs
 - Checks compliance
-- Delivers early feedback for API designers
+- Deliver early feedback for API designers
 - Ensures the same look-and-feel of APIs
 - Supports [API-First approach](https://opensource.zalando.com/restful-api-guidelines/#100)
 - Provides best practices and advices